ploomber/ploomber/doc/get-started/sql-pipeline.rst

         return SQLAlchemyClient('sqlite:///database.db')

-`Click here for documentation on database URIs <https://docs.sqlalchemy.org/en/13/core/engines.html>`_.

-If your database isn't supported by SQLAlchemy, you must use :py:mod:`ploomber.clients.DBAPIClient` instead.
+If SQLAlchemy doesn't support your database, you must use :py:mod:`ploomber.clients.DBAPIClient` instead.
 Refer to the documentation for details.